Read Text from Images with C# OCR

 Console.WriteLine(result.Text)

-' 1 page for every frame (page) in the TIFF
+' Note: One page is returned for each frame (page) in the TIFF input.

 :path=/static-assets/ocr/content-code-examples/tutorials/how-to-read-text-from-an-image-in-csharp-net-10.cs